eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 The CliCommands implements the commands.
 It uses FromServer Channel and ToServer Channel to interact with the server.

-### AnkTable
+### CliTable

-The AnkTable provides an interface for creating different table output formats.
+The CliTable provides an interface for creating different table output formats.
 It unifies the creation of table layouts in different places in the Ankaios CLI by abstracting the table row types through generalization.

 ### External Libraries